bsaund/musicbox/README.md

 This musicbox is built on mopidy, and therefore could be adapted to all of the mopdiy plugins and websites.

+If you run into problems, or want more detail, please create an issue

 # Setup
 ## Overview
 1. [Set up raspbian](#set-up-raspbian)